SteamAchievementNotifier/SteamAchievementNotifier/README.md

 `Now tracking achievements for <Current Game>.` (This can be turned off via the Settings menu)

-Once an achievement is unlocked, a **Toast Notification** will display containing the game name and details of the unlocked achievement!
+Once an achievement is unlocked, a **Notification** will display containing the game name and details of the unlocked achievement!

 🏆 Happy Achievement Hunting! 🏆